thymikee/jest-preset-angular/README.md

 ## Angular testing environment setup

-If you look at your `src/test.ts` (or similar bootstrapping test file) file you'll see similarities to [`setupJest.ts`](https://github.com/thymikee/jest-preset-angular/blob/master/src/setupJest.ts).
-What we're doing here is we're adding globals required by Angular.
+If you look at [`setup-jest.ts`](https://github.com/thymikee/jest-preset-angular/blob/master/src/setup-jest.ts), what we're doing here is we're adding globals required by Angular.
 With the included [jest-zone-patch](https://github.com/thymikee/jest-preset-angular/tree/master/zone-patch) we also make sure Jest test methods run in Zone context.
 Then we initialize the Angular testing environment like normal.

 ## Snapshot testing